Stock Market Timeline

 6. Can you use your money without selling your assets?

-You can borrow the equity in your policy (without selling any assets) and your plan could continue to grow as though you never touched a dime of it, because these policies receive the same guaranteed annual increase regardless of any loans, and any dividends you may receive are not affected by loans (this feature is not offered by all insurance companies, so work with a Bank On Yourself Authorized Advisor who knows which companies have policies that meet all the requirements to maximize the power of the concept)
+You can borrow the equity or cash value in your policy (without selling any assets) and your plan could continue to grow as though you never touched a dime of it, because a handful of companies offer policies that receive the same guaranteed annual increase regardless of any loans, and any dividends you may receive are not affected by loans.
+This feature is not offered by many insurance companies, so work with a Bank On Yourself Professional who knows which companies have policies that meet all the requirements to maximize the power of the concept.

 Stocks and Mutual Funds